eulerfx/HyperF/README.md

 type Service<'Req, 'Res> = 'Req -> Async<'Res>
 ```

+A service is a function from a request onto an asynchronous response.
+A service and a service client are symmetric - expressed by the same interface.

 ### Filter

 ```
 type Filter<'Req, 'ReqInner, 'ResInner, 'Res> = 'Req -> Service<'ReqInner, 'ResInner> -> Async<'Res>
 ```

-Filters can be interpretted as Kleisli arrows onto the continuation monad and therefore they composed via Kleisli composition.
+Filters compose and they allow interception of service requests and responses.
+They can be used to implement various cross-cutting concerns, such as authentication, logging, metrics, serialization, etc. Filters can be interpretted as Kleisli arrows onto the continuation monad and therefore they compose via Kleisli composition.

 ## Modules

 ### HTTP Module

-The HTTP module contains combinators for an HTTP service carried by ```System.Net.Http```.
+The HTTP module contains combinators for HTTP services carried by message types in ```System.Net.Http```.

 ```
 #r "HyperF.dll"